sudarshansudarshan/swagatam/index.markdown

 **5. Is online mode available for the workshop or is it totally offline?**

-*The workshop is also available for students in online mode.
-You'll get to know about this soon, so **stay tuned*!
-Whether you prefer to join us in person or from the comfort of your home, we've got you covered.
+The workshop is also available for students in **online mode**.
+You'll get to know about this soon, so **stay tuned**!
+Whether you prefer to **join us in person or from the comfort of your home**, we've got you covered.

 **6. Is the travel fee reimbursed?**

-No, we regret to inform you that *the travel fee is not reimbursed* and is not included in the safety deposit of *Rs.
-1000*.
+No, we regret to inform you that **the travel fee is not reimbursed** and is not included in the safety deposit of **Rs.
+1000**.
 We understand this might be inconvenient, and we are considering ways to address this for future workshops.
 For now, please plan your travel accordingly.

 **7. The scorecards of the JEE Advanced are yet to be released.
 How do I add proof of my scorecard?**